Configuration

 ```

-When you push your model, it will be assigned an instance type matching the
+When you push your model, it's assigned an instance type matching the required specifications.

 ```yaml config.yaml theme={"system"}